carneades/carneades-3/doc/manual/browsing.md

 node, rather than a statement node, visualize "undercutting" arguments.
 These are arguments which question the applicability of another argument.
-This is the only case where two nodes of the same time are directly connected in the map.
+This is the only case where two nodes of the same type are directly connected in the map.

 Argument maps are represented using structured vector graphics (SVG) not bitmaps.
 You can zoom the map in or out, to any scale, without